 Macroinvertebrate sampling and habitat assessments were completed by DCSWCD staff.
-Fish community monitoring and geomorphic assessment work was completed by the MNDNR and private consultants hired by the VRWJPO; reports can be accessed from the VRWJPO website sites that were actively monitored in 2019 are shown on the map.
-For more detailed information, including data and a map for biomonitoring sites which have been discontinued, refer to the following narrative sections and the Appendix.
+Fish community monitoring and geomorphic assessment work was completed by the MNDNR and private consultants hired by the VRWJPO; reports can be accessed from the VRWJPO website

 (www.vermillionriverwatershed.org) under "Monitoring Reports" in the "Plans/Reports" dropdown.